-• Workstream 3: Promoting the use of TOSSD data
+Workstream 3: Promoting the use of TOSSD data

-- Actively use TOSSD data and promote their use within government agencies and internationally; use TOSSD data in policy and communication materials. - Widely disseminate TOSSD data towards constituencies that will use and analyse this information (e.g. recipient countries, leading development think tanks and CSOs), focusing on what TOSSD enables users to see, rather than on the technical aspects of the TOSSD measure. - Workstream 4: Integrating TOSSD in the SDG indicator framework and transferring or sharing the ownership of TOSSD with the UN: - Engage with the United Nations in order to identify a custodian or co-custodian agency for TOSSD and make substantial progress on transferring or sharing the ownership of the framework with that agency.
-In the meantime, the OECD will continue to work as the Secretariat of the Task Force to ensure that the TOSSD framework is maintained to the highest statistical standards and that data continue to be collected to inform policies on sustainable development finance.
+- Actively use TOSSD data and promote their use within government agencies and internationally; use TOSSD data in policy and communication materials. - Widely disseminate TOSSD data towards constituencies that will use and analyse this information (e.g. recipient countries, leading development think tanks and CSOs), focusing on what TOSSD enables users to see, rather than on the technical aspects of the TOSSD measure. - Workstream 4: Informing indicator 17.3.1 of the SDG indicator framework and transferring or sharing the ownership of TOSSD with the UN: - Continue engaging with the United Nations in order to identify a custodian or cocustodian agency for TOSSD and make substantial progress on transferring or sharing the ownership of the framework with that agency.
+In the meantime, the OECD will continue to work as the Secretariat of the Task Force to ensure that the TOSSD framework is maintained to the highest statistical standards and that data continue to be collected to inform policies on sustainable development finance. - Seek to increase the ownership of TOSSD as a new statistical framework of Sustainable Development Finance by different countries, international bodies and constituencies (e.g. the UN; developing countries; South-South providers; Think Tanks; CSOs and the Private Sector).